 While much of society was furloughed, those in food were, and still are, essential workers.
 Many have been risking, and too many have lost, their lives, through exposure to coronavirus infection at work, in exchange for low wages.

 Food is front of mind, essential in an economy that’s contracting and challenging many other sectors.
 So, given food’s fundamental importance, our headline re-appropriates the famous Clinton campaign slogan of ’92 in an America then suffering recession, “It’s the economy, stupid.”

 Food has long been a political weapon, revealing the competence and intent of those in charge.

-The world produces enough to feed us all – but dysfunctional systems are killing 21,000 people from hunger every day, often in countries producing abundant food supplies.
-Covid death figures pale into insignifence against that number.
-Malnutrition is the main cause of death in the world.
+The world produces enough to feed us all – but dysfunctional systems are killing 30,000 from hunger and malnutrition every day, often in countries producing abundant food supplies.
+Covid death figures pale into insignificance against that number.
+It’s the main cause of death in the world.
 And now, the economic impact of Covid-19 lockdowns could push an extra 500 million – or eight per cent of the world’s population – into poverty, creating further hunger.